 - 5.1.1 Lots and buildings located within a New Community or Infill Community Plan shall be subject to the requirements of this Article.

-- 5.1.2 Developers may have plans under this Article prepared on their behalf.

-- 5.1.3.
-[Reserved]

-- 5.1.4 The requirements described in this Article shall control the Building Disposition, Building Configuration and Building Function, as well as their density, architectural, landscape, parking, signage, and ambient standards.

-- 5.1.5 Building Scale Plans submitted under this Article shall set forth the following, in compliance with the standards described in this Article:

-- a.
-For preliminary site and building approval:

-- Building Disposition

-- Building Configuration

-- Building Function

-- Required Parking standards

-- Pre-Existing Conditions

-- Density Calculations

-- b.
-For final approval, in addition to the above:

-- Architectural Standards

-- · Landscape Standards

-- Signage Standards

-- Ambient Standards

-- 5.1.6 Parking requirements for Civic Buildings shall be set by Warrant.

-- 5.2 SPECIFIC TO NATURAL AND RURAL TRANSECT ZONES (T1 & T2)

-The following shall be applicable to Transect Zones T1 and T2:

-- 5.2.1 Buildings in the T1 Zone are permitted only by Variance and in the T2 Zone only by Warrant.
-Permission to build in T1 and the standards for Building Disposition, Building Configuration, Building Function, parking, architectural, signage, and ambient shall be determined concurrently as Variances, in public hearing of the Board of Adjustment. - 5.2.2 The Public Frontage (Tables 4A and 14D) shall include trees of various species, naturalistically clustered, as well as understory.
+No more than one Principal Building shall be located on a platted lot. - 5.1.2 Developers may have plans under this Article prepared on their behalf. - 5.1.3.
+[Reserved] - 5.1.4 The requirements described in this Article shall control the Building Disposition, Building Configuration and Building Function, as well as their density, architectural, landscape, parking, signage, and ambient standards. - 5.1.5 Building Scale Plans submitted under this Article shall set forth the following, in compliance with the standards described in this Article: - a.
+For preliminary site and building approval: - · Building Disposition - Building Configuration - Building Function - · Required Parking standards - Pre-Existing Conditions - Density Calculations - b.
+For final approval, in addition to the above: - Architectural Standards - Landscape Standards - Signage Standards - Ambient Standards - 5.1.6 Building Scale Plans shall show and provide dimensions for topography, thoroughfares, sidewalks, utilities, and easements. - 5.1.7 Parking requirements for Civic Buildings shall be set by Warrant. - 5.2 SPECIFIC TO NATURAL AND RURAL TRANSECT ZONES (T1 & T2) The following shall be applicable to Transect Zones T1 and T2: - 5.2.1 Buildings in the T1 Zone are permitted only by Variance and in the T2 Zone only by Warrant.
+Permission to build in T1 and the standards for Building Disposition, Building Configuration, Building Function, parking, architectural, signage, and ambient shall be determined concurrently as Variances, in public hearing of the Board of Zoning Appeals. - 5.2.2 The Public Frontage (Tables 4A and 14D) shall include trees of various species, naturalistically clustered, as well as understory.
 Sod shall be permitted only by Warrant.
 The introduced landscape shall consist of native species requiring minimal irrigation, fertilization, and maintenance (Tables 4B and 6).
 Impermeable surface shall be minimized and confined to the ratio of lot coverage by building specified in Table 14F.
 Storm water management on Thoroughfares shall be through retention and percolation, channeled by curbside swales. - 5.3 SPECIFIC TO SUB-URBAN TRANSECT ZONE (T3) - 5.3.1 Building Disposition (T3) - a.
 Newly platted lots shall be dimensioned according to Section 5.3.11 - b.
-Buildings shall be disposed in relation to the boundaries of their lots according to Section 5.3.11 - c.
+Buildings shall be disposed in relation to the boundaries of their lots according to Section 5.3.11

+- c.
 One Principal Building at the Frontage Line, and one Outbuilding to the rear of the Principal Building, may be built on each lot as shown in Table 16C. - d.
-Lot coverage by building shall not exceed that shown in Section 5.3.11.
+Lot coverage by building shall not exceed that shown in Section 5.3.11. - e.

-- e.
 Facades shall be built parallel to a rectilinear Principal Frontage Line or parallel to the tangent of a curved Principal Frontage Line. - f.
 Setbacks for Principal Buildings shall be as shown in Table 14G and in Section 5.3.11.
 In the case of an Infill lot, Setbacks shall match one or the other of the existing adjacent Setbacks.
 Setbacks may otherwise be adjusted by Warrant. - g.
 Rear Setbacks for Outbuildings shall be a minimum of 12 feet measured from the centerline of the Rear Alley or Rear Lane easement.
 In the absence of Rear Alley or Rear Lane, the rear Setback shall be as shown in Section 5.3.11. - h.
 Building Types shall be as shown in Table 9.